Sinking of Prince of Wales and Repulse: The Japanese air attack

-The air cover assigned to Force Z, 10 Buffalo fighters of No. 453 Squadron RAAF, arrived over the battle area at 13:18, just as Prince of Wales sank.
-They encountered a scouting aircraft piloted by Ensign Masato Hoashi, who had discovered Force Z earlier, but it managed to escape the Buffaloes and returned to confirm the sinkings.
+The air cover assigned to Force Z, ten Buffalo fighters of No. 453 Squadron RAAF, arrived over the battle area at 13:18, just as Prince of Wales sank.
+They encountered a scouting aircraft piloted by Ensign Masato Hoashi, who had discovered Force Z earlier, but it managed to escape the Buffalos and returned to confirm the sinkings.
 Had it been shot down, the Japanese might have assumed that the two ships had survived the attack, and struck again.

 After the action

 The destroyers Electra and Vampire moved in to rescue survivors of Repulse, while Express rescued those from the Prince of Wales.
-840 sailors were lost: 513 in Repulse and 327 in Prince Of Wales.
+840 sailors were lost: 513 out of Repulse’s complement of 1,309, and 327 out of Prince of Wales’s 1,612.
 After they were rescued, some survivors of the Repulse manned action stations to free Electra sailors to rescue more survivors.
 In particular, Repulse gunners manned 'X' and 'Y' 4.7-inch (120 mm) mounts, and Repulse's dentist assisted Electra's medical teams with the wounded.
 In total nearly 1,000 survivors of Repulse were rescued, 571 by Electra.
 Vampire picked up nine officers, 213 ratings, and one civilian war correspondent from Repulse, and two sailors from Prince of Wales.

 Of the high-ranking officers on Prince of Wales, Admiral Phillips and Captain John Leach chose to go down with their ship, and the senior survivors were Lt Cdr A. G. Skipwith, the ship's First Lieutenant, and Cdr.
 (E) L. J Goudy, the chief engineer, who were rescued by Express.
-Captain William Tennant of Repulse was rescued by Vampire.
+Captain Tennant of Repulse was rescued by Vampire.
+On returning to Singapore the rescued Captain Tennant was greeted by an equally distressed Air Vice-Marshal Pulford, who exclaimed My God, I hope you don’t blame me for this.
+I had no idea where you were.